-6.0 introduces a new configuration and convention approach to building knowledge bases, instead of the using the programmatic builder approach in 5.x.
-Atlhough a builder is still available to fall back on, as it's used for the tooling integration.
+6.0 introduces a new configuration and convention approach to building knowledge bases, instead of using the programmatic builder approach in 5.x.
+The builder is still available to fall back on, as it's used for the tooling integration.

 Building now uses Maven, and aligns with Maven practices.
-A KIE project or module is simply a Maven java project or module; with an additional meta data file META-INF/kmodule.xml.
+A KIE project or module is simply a Maven Java project or module; with an additional metadata file META-INF/kmodule.xml.
 The kmodule.xml file is the descriptor that selects resources to knowledge bases and configures those knowledge bases and sessions.
-There is also alternative xml support via Spring and OSGi BluePrints.
+There is also alternative XML support via Spring and OSGi BluePrints.

 While standard Maven can build and package KIE resources, it will not provide validation at build time.
-There is a Maven plugin which is recommend to use to get build time validation.
-The plugin also pre-genenerates many classes, making the runtime loading faster too.
+There is a Maven plugin which is recommended to use to get build time validation.
+The plugin also generates many classes, making the runtime loading faster too.

-The example project layout and maven pom descriptor is illustarted in the screenshot
+The example project layout and Maven POM descriptor is illustrated in the screenshot

 Figure 4.2.
-Example project layout and maven pom
+Example project layout and Maven POM

 KIE uses defaults to minimise the amount of configuration.
 With an empty kmodule.xml being the simplest configuration.
-There must always be a kmodule.xml file, even if empty, as it's used for discover of the jar and it's contents.
+There must always be a kmodule.xml file, even if empty, as it's used for discovery of the JAR and its contents.

 Maven can either 'mvn install' to deploy a KieModule to the local machine, where all other applications on the local machine use it.
-Or it can 'mvn 'deploy' to push the KieModule to a remote Maven repository.
-Building the Application wil pull in the KieModule, populting it's local Maven repository, as it does so.
+Or it can 'mvn deploy' to push the KieModule to a remote Maven repository.
+Building the Application will pull in the KieModule and populate the local Maven repository in the process.

 Figure 4.3.
-Example project layout and maven pom
+Example project layout and Maven POM

-Jars can be deployed in one of two ways.
-Either added to the classpath, like any other jar in a Maven dependency listing, or they can be dynamically loaded at runtime.
-KIE will scan the classpath to find all the jars with a kmodule.xml in it.
-Each found jar is represented by the KieModule interface.
-The term Classpath KieModules and dynamic KieModule is used to refer to the two loading approaches.
+JARs can be deployed in one of two ways.
+Either added to the classpath, like any other JAR in a Maven dependency listing, or they can be dynamically loaded at runtime.
+KIE will scan the classpath to find all the JARs with a kmodule.xml in it.
+Each found JAR is represented by the KieModule interface.
+The terms classpath KieModule and dynamic KieModule are used to refer to the two loading approaches.
 While dynamic modules supports side by side versioning, classpath modules do not.
-Further once module is on the classpath, no other version may be loaded dynamically.
+Further once a module is on the classpath, no other version may be loaded dynamically.

-Detailed references for the api are included in the next sections, the impatiant can jump straight to the examples section, which is fairly intuitive for the different use cases.
+Detailed references for the API are included in the next sections, the impatient can jump straight to the examples section, which is fairly self-explanatory on the different use cases.